Eating Disorder Treatment

 Eating disorder treatment may require hospital care, partial hospitalization, or an intensive inpatient program, such as residential treatment.
 There are no medications to resolve an eating disorder specifically, but a person with serious health issues may require medical help to survive hospitalization, before slowly going through physical and mental rehabilitation.

-In many cases of treatment, a therapist or psychiatrist works with a trained dietician to develop a healthier relationship with food, help improve a client’s self-esteem and address other co-dependent health and mental health issues, such as chronic health conditions and depression.
-Get in touch with our eating disorder treatment center via (833) 912-6363 to learn more.
+In many cases of eating disorder treatment services, a therapist or psychiatrist works with a trained dietician to develop a healthier relationship with food, help improve a client’s self-esteem, and address other co-dependent health and mental health issues, such as chronic health conditions and depression.
+Get in touch with Amend Treatment today to learn more about our eating disorder treatment options.